Get started with the basics

 We have used the below to calculate an estimated range for bill savings and system ROI.

-- System cost estimates are derived from Solar Choice state pricing figures based on Premium systems, correct as of April 2019, as outlined from the Clean Energy Council website
+- System cost estimates are derived from Solar Choice state pricing figures based on Basic and Premium systems, correct as of April 2021.

 Assumptions based on:

 - PSH annual averages by locale taken form 'Australian Solar Energy Society 2006'

 - Maximum offset during solar self-consumption of 90% (allowing for load peaks)

 - Typical household energy usage taken form CSIRO 2012/13

 - No seasonal variance in load consumption

 - No Inverter clipping of the array output

 - Roof angle of 30 degrees, north facing

 - The calculation outlined in the table does not allow for additional self consumption that a solar battery would offer